adarnimrod/ssl-ca/README.rst

 ######

 This utility automates generating an SSL certificate authority, keys and signed certificates.
 The only dependecy is openssl.
-The usage in mind are testing and internal environments, therefore some security measures (like revokation) are not available in the current implemetation.
+The usage in mind is testing and internal environments, therefore some security measures (like revokation) are not available in the current implemetation.